imccart/Econ-771/README.md

 # Econ 771: Health Economics II

 This is a PhD course in Health Economics, taught by [Ian McCarthy](http://ianmccarthyecon.com) at Emory University.

-Before going much further, please be sure to read the [syllabus](syllabus/Econ771-Syllabus.pdf).
-This provides a sense of what to expect in the course and details of specific assignments and projects.
-Below are lecture notes and underlying code files for the class.
-This is very much a work-in-progress, so be sure to check back regularly for updates.
+Before going much further, please be sure to read the full [syllabus](syllabus/syllabus-771.pdf), which provides more details on class policies and learning objectives.

+This ReadMe file is the landing page for our class website.
+Below, I provide details on resources, course logistics, assignments, and the course schedule.
+This site is very much a work-in-progress, so be sure to check back regularly for updates.
 Better yet, you can clone the repo via *Git* and then pull regularly to get updates.
 If you're not familiar with GitHub, take a look at the excellent notes from [Grant McDermott](https://grantmcdermott.com/) and his class, [Data Science for Economists](https://github.com/uo-ec607/lectures).

+## Main Resources

+To get the most out of this class, we need to use a handful of tools.
+Some of these may be new to you (I'm still learning too!), but I've selected all of these resources deliberately.
+They should complement each other and build relevant skills for any applied economics researcher.

+1. **Canvas**: This is where I'll post announcements and any grades.
+We'll also use Canvas for our discussion forums.

+2. **OneNote**: Everyone will soon receive an invitation to join our OneNote classroom.
+This will provide you with your own notebook for the class, where you can take your own notes and have access to all of my annotated notes from class.
+Note that all of the notes (without annotation) are also available below.

+3. **GitHub**: Everyone will also soon receive an invitation to join our GitHub classroom.
+This is where you can access all code files and datasets that we'll use in the class.
+This is also how you will submit your main replication project.

+4. **Amazon Web Services**: Everyone will have access to cloud computing through AWS.
+This will serve as your own virtual computer, so we all have the same data capabilities, versions, and packages.

+5. **Zoom**: All office hours and one-on-one meetings will take place virtually in our private Zoom meeting room.
+Details of the room are available on *Canvas*.

+6. **Me!** Please reach out to me for any reason.
+I will answer emails as promptly as possible (definitely within 24 hours), and we can meet virtually whenever I am available.
+If you'd like to meet virtually, just go to [https://ian-meetings.youcanbook.me](https://ian-meetings.youcanbook.me) and find a time that works.

 ## Notes and Slides
-Below are all of the slides that I'll use throughout the class.
+Below are all of the slides and other resources relevant for each class.
 The slides will open as html files.
-Note that I've disabled "touch" navigation, which means that it's not possible to advance the slides with a touchscreen.
-I did this because I'll annotate the slides during class, and if touch navigation is enabled, then every time I try to write with a stylus it will advance the slide.

-If you want to see the slides in standard presentation format, you will need to access everything on a desktop or laptop rather than a phone or tablet.
-Everything is still accessible on a mobile platform, you just need to enable "simplified" view (or reader view in some browsers).
-I've provided a link for that view in each section.
-The simplified view will remove the slide/presentation formatting and allow you just to see the whole content as one big website.
-Some content won't display in the same way, but the content itself will be there.
+Be sure to check the *OneNote* notebook for any annotated notes from each class, accessible via our *OneNote classroom*.

-1. Motivation and expectations for the class
+0. Motivation and expectations for the class

+Today we'll just introduce ourselves and I'll give you my pitch for why I think health economics is an exciting and important area to study.

-2. The hospital objective function and financial incentives
+1. The hospital objective function and financial incentives

-3. Physician agency and treatment decisions
+2. Physician agency and treatment decisions

-4. Information disclosure
+3. Information disclosure

-5. Mergers and healthcare competition
+4. Mergers and healthcare competition

-6. Key issues for health insurance markets
+5. Key issues for health insurance markets